Gradient

 Teardown analysis of existing heating and cooling systems.

 At the start of development, an early engineering prototype was built to evaluate overall size, handling, and physical interaction of the units proposed dimensions.
-This helped validate key dimensions and identify whether the unit felt too large or too small in real-world use.
+This made it possible to test if the unit felt intuitive and well-proportioned in use.

 Ideation and Sketching Concepts